-In the arguments as well as in their ruling, the D.C.
-Circuit judges highlighted from Massachusetts v.
-EPA the language "cannot or will not exercise its discretion."
-The court also reviewed the language of the particular provision of the Clean Air Act under which WildEarth Guardians had selected to petition, finding that the phrases "from time to time" and "in his judgment" gave EPA reasonable discretion on timing and prioritizing its response to the most significant threats.
-(It is unclear how essential that particular language was to the court's ruling, and whether petitions under different statutory provisions might fair differently.)
+unclear how essential that particular language was to the court's ruling, and whether petitions under different statutory provisions might fair differently.)
 The court concluded that, whereas in Massachusetts, EPA had preferred voluntary action and international negotiations, here EPA was pursuing a comprehensive strategy under the statute and had simply decided not to prioritize coal mines above other sources.
-(Recall, though, in Massachusetts, EPA had also briefly alluded to a comprehensive, "sensible regulatory scheme" addressing all sources.
-The court also was sympathetic to EPA's claims of a shrinking budget.
-The court noted that if the petition forced EPA to pursue coal mines, the diversion of resources from higher priorities might increase aggregate air pollution, undermining the very task the statute assigns to EPA.
+(Recall, though, in Massachusetts, EPA had also briefly alluded to a comprehensive, "sensible regulatory scheme" addressing all sources.134) The court also was sympathetic to EPA's claims of a shrinking budget.
+The court noted that if the petition forced EPA to pursue coal mines, the diversion of resources from higher priorities might increase aggregate air pollution, undermining the very task the statute assigns to EPA.135

 Summary: Though the Second Circuit did not fully reach the issue in its most recent majority ruling (since it found sufficient the agency's preference for voluntary programs), a dissenting judge as well as the district court found that resources and priorities are not legitimate grounds to deny a petition.
 The majority ruling of five Supreme Court justices is somewhat more cryptic, though it strongly suggests that resources and competing priorities are off limits for denials of petitions; the four dissenting Supreme Court justices seem to confirm that reading of the majority.
 The D.C.
-Circuit, though, adamantly disagrees, insisting that resources and competing priorities are grounds for denial (though not clarifying if those competing priorities must always be other actions under the same statutory provision, or whether their rulings were specific to the agencies' authorities under those specific statutory provisions).
+Circuit, though, adamantly disagrees, insisting that resources and competing priorities are grounds for denial (without clarifying if those competing priorities must always be other actions under the same statutory provision, or whether their rulings were specific to the agencies' authorities under those specific statutory provisions).
+There could be some distinction hidden in these various rulings between inadequate resources to review and respond to a petition and inadequate resources to implement a petition's request, but the legal basis for any such distinction is not clear.